Belay – Fitche, Ethiopia

 Belay(left) with his mother and sister

 After a long battle with the severe leg damage he sustained, he is able to walk using an assistive device now.
 He also just started to go to school for half days, and works as a shoe shine boy the rest of the day.
-He earns $20 USD a month, and paid one third of it for house rent.
+He earns 20 a month, and pays one third of it for house rent.
 His mother, Ejigayehu had been applying for a cheaper government rent house for over 12 years in vain.

 Belay says, “I dream of our own home where we don’t pay a rent so that I work less and study more”.

 Belay is just too young for what he has been through over the years.
-This support he received build will change their lives, providing housing security and helping him to be able to go to school again.
+This build will change their lives, providing housing security and helping him to be able to go to school again.